byterubpay/byterub-site/_posts/2018-08-20-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-08-20.md

 **\<sarang>** due to all the recent spam
 **\<scoobybejesus>** hi
 **\<suraeNoether>** hi everyone
-**\<sneurlax>** Hey, I have the code to provide mining-pool-reused outputs in the format moneromooo requested up at github.com/sneurlax/xmreuse.
+**\<sneurlax>** Hey, I have the code to provide mining-pool-reused outputs in the format byterubmooo requested up at github.com/sneurlax/xmreuse.
 I don't know if or how there's a way to add to the blackball database from GET/HTTP calls but that's what I was asked for.
 I need to update the outputs, I think, and add more pools over the next few days, but it's pretty straightforward...
 **\<sneurlax>** The repo is private at the moment if I recall correctly.
 Drop github names to invite or I'll make it public whenever y'all say to
 **\<MoroccanMalinois>** hi
 **\<suraeNoether>** Welcome to the first post-defcon MRL research meeting.
 Agenda today is simple.
 1) Greetings (done!)
 2) Does anyone have any items they want to add to the agenda?
 3) Let's catch up on what everyone is doing.